 Paribus Pays You Directly

 Paribus makes receiving payments incredibly easy.
-All you have to do is give it the bank account information for the rebates, and it will automatically send the money to you.
+All you have to do is give it the bank account information for the rebates, and it will send the money to you.

 There are no charges or fees associated with the transaction, and it is generally sent as soon as the retailer issues the refund.
 You will also receive an email from Paribus about what item is being rebated, and why you were owed money.